Tinder/Nodes/Configuration.md

 > TIP: For use in an iOS app that allows both UIKit and SwiftUI, both may be enabled simultaneously if desired.

-> IMPORTANT: SwiftUI is only supported in iOS apps currently (SwiftUI support for macOS apps may be added in the future).

 #### AppKit

 ```yaml